Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Definitions and Setup

 Our ultimate goal is to use $N$ stochastic gradient evaluations of $F$ to identify a point $\bx$ with as small a value of $\E[\|\nabla F(\bx)\|_\delta]$ as possible.
-Due to Proposition~\ref{prop:wellbehaved} and Corollary~\ref{cor:almostdiff}, our results will immediately extend from differentiable $F$ to those $F$ that are locally Lipschitz and for which $\O(\bx,\bz)$ returns a unbiased estimate of $\nabla F(\bx)$ whenever $F$ is differentiable at $\bx$.
-We therefore focus our subsequent development on the case that $F$ is differentiable and we have access to a stochastic gradient oracle.
+For the rest of this paper we will consider exclusively the case of well-behaved and differentiable objectives $F$.
+We focus our development on this conceptually simpler case in order to simplify the proofs as much as possible, however due to Proposition~\ref{prop:wellbehaved} and Corollary~\ref{cor:almostdiff}, our results will immediately extend from differentiable $F$ to those $F$ that are locally Lipschitz and for which $\O(\bx,\bz)$ returns a unbiased estimate of $\nabla F(\bx)$ whenever $F$ is differentiable at $\bx$.